Skip to content

 Areas of the garden, such as the wide glade, are more heavily influenced by Capability Brown rather than Repton.
 Although not all of Repton’s plans were implemented, he is thought to be responsible for the Dairy and the Borghese vase on top of the mound at the top of the north drive as well as relocating the main approach to the house to its present-day location.
 We now garden ‘In the spirit of Repton’ replicating his style of landscape and garden design, but adapting to modern day challenges, including climate change and new pests and diseases.
 We use more modern, healthy, resilient and adaptable varieties of plants that would have been available to Repton and Late Georgian gardens.

-The amphitheatre garden, planted with attractive herbaceous shrubs and flower borders, was designed to lead guests to the front of the house and the views of the South Downs.
+Planted with attractive herbaceous shrubs and flower borders, the garden was designed to lead guests to the front of the house and the views of the South Downs.
 There is also a notable collection of trees, set amongst formally mown lawns including conifers and stunning flowering specimens of magnolia and Judas tree.

 Maps from the 1870s show an extensive path network weaving between the trees.
 This was covered over in the 20th century and has now been restored to provide greater access to the garden.
 The amphitheatre garden is a lovely place to sit on one of the benches and admire the beauty of the garden.